Antares 2014 Field Studies

 Pro Mujer: a microfinance institution offering health services in Argentina, Bolivia, Mexico, Nicaragua, and Peru

-For five years, Pro Mujer and Antares have collaborated in optimizing the health platform for the women clients of this longstanding microfinance organization.
+For several years, Pro Mujer and Antares have collaborated in optimizing the health platform for the women clients of this longstanding microfinance organization.
 The first Antares team, charged with studying how the health platform might cease being a burden on the microfinance operations, concluded that it was a key component of Pro Mujer’s value proposal and competitive advantage.
-The next two teams worked in Bolivia, first designing a pilot to expand health services and then recommending adjustments and reviewing implementation.
-The fourth team worked in Mexico and was charged to design a commercial health platform for the recently launched Pro Mujer microfinance operations.
+Antares teams worked in Bolivia, first designing a pilot to expand health services and then recommending adjustments and reviewing implementation.
+One year Antares students worked in Mexico and were charged to design a commercial health platform for the recently launched Pro Mujer microfinance operations.
 The team delivered an analytical framework for general application to any region combining maximum incremental health impact with commercial viability.
-The most recent Antares team looked at optimizing internal operations to provide more comprehensive health services for Pro Mujer in Peru.
+Another Antares team looked at optimizing internal operations to provide more comprehensive health services for Pro Mujer in Peru.
 This included a combination of addressing existing tensions between clients and loan officers as well as broadening the loan officers’ role to one of coach so that they saw selling health services as an integral part of their jobs.
 Pro Mujer has incorporated healthcare as a central component of its mission and strategy, created a senior management position to oversee all Pro Mujer’s healthcare operations (filled with an alumna of Antares-Pro Mujer Team 1), who in turn hired an alumnus of Antares-Pro Mujer Team 3 to become the director of healthcare for Mexico.

 VisionSpring (formerly Scojo Foundation): a multi-channel franchise system to sell reading glasses in India